BrianPugh/cyclopts/docs/source/parameter_validators.rst

    def validator(type_, value: Any) -> None:
        pass  # Raise any exception here if ``value`` is invalid.

-Validation happens after the data converter runs.
+Validation happens **after** the data converter runs.
-Any of :exc:`AssertionError`, :exc:`TypeError` or :exc:`ValidationError` will be promoted to a :exc:`cyclopts.ValidationError`.
+Any of :exc:`AssertionError`, :exc:`TypeError` or :exc:`ValidationError` will be promoted to a :exc:`cyclopts.ValidationError` so that the exception gets presented to the end-user in a nicer way.
-More than one validator can be supplied as a list to the ``validator`` field.
+More than one validator can be supplied as a list to the :attr:`~.Parameter.validator` field.

 Cyclopts has some builtin common validators in the :ref:`cyclopts.validators <API Validators>` module.
+See :ref:`Annotated Types` for common specific definitions provided as convenient pre-annotated types.

 ----
 Path